bryanmaina/Exquisite-corpse-Bryan/README.md

 # Exquisite corpse

-Hi Bryan, this is the first line added by intan.
+Hi Bryan, this is the first line added by Intan.
 And this is the second line.
 I think you're so very cool!